johnshields/AI-JavaFX-Game/README.md

 ***

 # About the Game
-A Game that uses the AI technologies; Fuzzy Logic and Neural Networks to controls a set of characters moving randomly through a game model.
+JavaFX Game that uses the AI technologies; Fuzzy Logic and Neural Networks to enhance the experience and to control a set of characters moving randomly through a game model.

 ***
 ###### END OF REAME